 Teams will be provided with a detailed scenario background packet that sets the scene for the fictional cyber-attack.
-This scenario will be focused on a state-supported cyber-attack against the United States or one of its Allies.
+The scenario will focus on a major cyber-attack with global implications.
 Teams will also receive three tasks to prepare before the competition event.

-• Written Cyber Policy Brief
+Written Cyber Policy Brief